-Six to 12-month tactical views on selected assets vs. broad global asset classes by level of conviction, January 2022
+Six to 12-month tactical views on selected assets vs. broad global asset classes by level of conviction, February 2022

-Underweight Neutral Overw veight Change in view Previous New Asset Underweight Overweight Developed markets We are overweight developed market equities.
+Und lerweight Neutra Overw reight Change in view Previous New Asset Underweight Overweight Developed markets We are overweight developed market equities.
 We see still solid growth and low real yields supporting valuations.
 We prefer to diversify our exposure.
 United States We are overweight U.S. equities on still strong earnings momentum.
 We do not see gradual policy normalization posing significant headwinds.
 Equities Europe We stay modestly overweight European equities given attractive valuations.
 We believe the rise in Covid infections may stall but not derail the restart UK We are neutral UK equities.
 We see the market as fairly valued and prefer European equities.
 Japan We have a small overweight in Japanese equities.
 We see a global cyclical rebound boosting earnings growth following underperformance in 2021.
-China Emerging markets We stay moderately positive on Chinese equities as we see a shift to a slightly easier policy.
+China We stay moderately positive on Chinese equities as we see a shift to a slightly easier policy.
 We expect the regulatory clampdown to last but not intensify.
-We are neutral EM equities and prefer DM equities, given more challenged restart dynamics and tighter policies in EM.
+Emerging markets We are neutral EM equities and prefer DM equities, given more challenged restart dynamics and tighter policies in EM.
 Asia ex-Japan We are neutral Asia ex-Japan equities.
-We prefer more targeted exposure to China relative to the broad region. aFixed Income U.S. Treasuries • We reduce our underweight U.S. Treasuries given the yield surge so far the year.
-Over a longer horizon, we see higher yields as investors demand a higher premium for holding governments bonds Treasury Inflation- Protected Securities We stay overweight U.S. TIPS as we expect inflation to be persistent and settle at a higher level than pre-Covid.
+We prefer more targeted exposure to China relative to the broad region.
+U.S. Treasuries We recently reduced our underweight to U.S. Treasuries given the yield surge so far this year.
+Over a longer horizon, we see higher yields as investors demand a higher premium for holding governments bonds.
+Treasury Inflation- Protected Securities We stay overweight U.S. TIPS as we expect inflation to be persistent and settle at a higher level than pre-Covid.
 We prefer TIPS for interest rate exposure and diversifiers.
-European government bonds We keep our underweight on European government bonds.
-We see yields heading higher.
-Current market pricing points to no substantive change in monetary policy for several years.
+Fixed Income European government bonds We are underweight on government bonds.
+We see yields heading higher even as market pricing has adjusted sharply to price in an end of negative rates and beyond.
 UK gilts We are neutral UK Gilts.
 We see UK policy rates rising before DM peers, yet believe market expectations of the subsequent pace are overdone amid constrained supply.
 China government bonds We are overweight Chinese government bonds.
 Potentially easier monetary policy alongside the relative stability of interest rates and potential income brighten their appeal.
 Global investment grade We stay underweight investment grade credit.
 We see little room for further yield spread compression and remain concerned about interest rate risk.
 Global high yield We are neutral high yield.
 We do not see compression in high yield spreads yet still find the carry attractive.
 We prefer to take risk in equities.
 Emerging market - hard currency We are neutral hard-currency EM debt.
 We expect it to gain support from the vaccine-led global restart and more predictable U.S. trade policies.
 Emerging market - local currency We are modestly overweight local-currency EM debt on attractive valuations and potential income.
 Higher yields already reflect EM monetary policy tightening, in our view.
 Asia fixed income We stay overweight Asia fixed income.
 We find valuations in China compelling relative to risks.
 Outside China, we like Asian sovereigns and credit for income and carry.